-The test suite is designed to evaluate compliance with behaviour described in RFCs.
+The test suite is designed to evaluate compliance with behaviour described in RFCs and other standards.
 The great advantage of standards based evaluations is the relative ease with which compliance can measured and the general interoperability that results.

 The way in which libraries present services varies significantly between libraries.
 It should not be assumed that the functions given below are matched by a single function in the library under test.
 Rather, they are an attempt to describe function at a high enough level that results from a test suite created for a particular library are comparable with results from other libraries.